-Management of the Plan is vested in the Human Resources Committee (the Committee), which is a sub-committee of the Board of Trustees (the Board) of Forrest County General Hospital (the Hospital).
-The Committee consists of four Board members appointed by the Board and four Hospital administrative staff members appointed by the Hospital Chief Executive Officer.
+Management of the Plan is vested in the Committee, which consists of four Board members appointed by the Board and four Hospital administrative staff members appointed by the Hospital Chief Executive Officer.
 The Committee has overall responsibility for the operation and administration of the Plan.